<DatagridAG>

 yarn add @react-admin/ra-datagrid-ag

-Tip: ra-datagrid-ag is hosted in a private npm registry.
+Tip: ra-datagrid-ag is part of the React-Admin Enterprise Edition, and hosted in a private npm registry.
 You need to subscribe to one of the Enterprise Edition plans to access this package.

 DatagridAG PostList